 FMCSA Registration — Non-Negotiable

-Every school you consider must be registered with the Federal Motor Carrier Safety Administration (FMCSA) as an approved ELDT provider.
+Every school you consider must be listed with the Federal Motor Carrier Safety Administration (FMCSA) as an Entry-Level Driver Training provider.
 Without this, your training doesn’t count toward CDL testing eligibility.
 You can verify any school at the FMCSA Training Provider Registry.
-All programs we connect students with are verified registered.
+All programs we connect students with are verified to be listed on the FMCSA Training Provider Registry at the time of partnership activation.

 Job Placement Track Record